etases/EduBlock.Report/Requirement.md

 * **Description:** Staff can view list of all accounts.
 * **Actors:** Staff
 * **Preconditions:** Staff is logged in.
-* **Postconditions:** System show list of all accounts.
+* **Post Conditions:** System show list of all accounts.
 * **Flow of Events:**
   * Staff go to EduBlock.
   * Staff login with username and password.
   * Staff click on “Account”.
-  * System show list of all accounts.
+  * System shows list of all accounts.
 * **Alternate Flow:**
-  * System displays notification There's nothing do show” if there is no account.
+  * System displays notification There's nothing to show” if there is no account.
 * **Exception:**
   * System displays notification “No account found” if there is no account.